kitakar5525/chromeos-kernel-linux-surface/README.md

 References:
 [ALSA (chtrt5645/HdmiLpeAudio) no audio / Newbie Corner / Arch Linux Forums](https://bbs.archlinux.org/viewtopic.php?id=239674)

-### fixed: Sound on Surface Book 1 may not working by default
+### Sound on Surface Book 1 may not working by default
 You may need to comment out the line in a file `/etc/modprobe.d/alsa-skl.conf`
 ```
 blacklist snd_hda_intel